genexus-books/Saia/saia-docs/docs/AI-DrivenLoadBalancing.md

 ---
 # AI-Driven Load Balancing

-Learn how SAIA automatically manages the Load Balancing process when you work with generative AI providers, efficiently addressing the limits imposed by LLM platforms.
+Learn how GeneXus Enterprise AI automatically manages the Load Balancing process when you work with generative AI providers, efficiently addressing the limits imposed by LLM platforms.
 This ensures optimal performance, distributes the workload evenly, avoids overloading individual servers, and provides continuous availability.
 In this way, your application or service will run smoothly and efficiently, with no need for you to worry about the limits imposed by LLM providers.

 ## What is Load Balancing?